HomeSpan/HomeSpan/docs/OTA.md

 * Use the `homeSpan.setCompileTime()` method without specifying any parameter to have HomeSpan automatically set the compile time using the `__DATE__` and `__TIME__` macros provided by the compiler itself during compilation (see the [HomeSpan API](Reference.md) for details).
 This compile time is shown in the Web Log and is thus useful when trying to determine if a new sketch uploaded via OTA is in fact the one running, or if the upload has failed or been marked invalid resulting in the rollback to a previous version of the sketch.

 * If a sketch you've uploaded with OTA does not operate as expected, you can continue making modifications to the code and re-upload again.
 Or, you can upload a prior version that was working properly.
 However, the Safe Load features described above cannot protect against a HomeSpan sketch that has major run-time problems, such as causing a kernel panic that leads to an endless cycle of device reboots, or an infinite loop at start-up that freezes the device.
-If these occur HomeSpan won't be able to run the OTA Server code, and further OTA updates will *not* be possible.  **To protect against this type of scenario use the OTA Rollback mechanism described above.**
+If these occur HomeSpan won't be able to run the OTA Server code, and further OTA updates will *not* be possible.  **To protect against this type of scenario use the OTA Verify/Rollback mechanism described above.**

 > [!TIP]
 > Whenever possible you should always fully test out a new sketch on a local device connected to your computer *before* uploading it to a remote, hard-to-access device via OTA!